Supporting outstanding mentors through the John McNeill Excellence in Health Research Mentorship Award

 "I hope this award will continue to grow to become one of the most prestigious mentorship awards at UBC, and serve as a constant reminder of how important it is to lend a helping hand, guide a lost soul, and nurture the next generation of Canadian intellect."

 Dr. Gary Lopaschuk, PhD'83, scientific director, Mazankowski Alberta Heart Institute, was also mentored by Dr. McNeill and extended generous support in the creation of this award.

 Dr. Subodh Verma is a cardiac surgeon-scientist at St Michael's Hospital, professor at the University of Toronto, and the Canada Research Chair in Atherosclerosis.
 Dr. McNeill became a professor in the Faculty of Pharmaceutical Sciences at UBC in 1975, and served as the Faculty's dean for 11 years (1985–1996).
 His research focuses on the effects of drugs on the heart.

 Update: Dr. Browne gave her presentation (titled "Paying it Forward: Mentorship to Improve Health Care in Canada") to faculty, staff and students from UBC Health Sciences on September 28, 2016.
 You can view the presentation by clicking here.
 Dr. Peter C.K.
 Leung, winner of the 2016 John McNeill Excellence in Health Research Mentorship Award, presented a seminar titled "Endocrine vs Autocrine Control of Reproduction: The Case of Gonadotropin-Releasing Hormone" on January 11, 2017.
 To view the presentation, click here.

-Image Credits: (Header) Ivan Yastrebov, UBC Pharm Sci.
-(Image of Dr. Subodh Verma) Provided by Dr. Subodh Verma.
+Image Credits: (Header) Dr. John McNeill.
+Photo by Ivan Yastrebov, UBC Pharm Sci.
+(Body) Dr. Subodh Verma.
+Photo provided by Dr. Verma.